sacarlson/stellar_utility/multi-sign-server/readme.md

     * action: returns "get_market_price"
     * sell_asset: the sell_asset used in the search
     * buy_asset: the buy_asset used in the search
-    * averge_price: the averge price that an order would end up costing if the max_bid price is used on this amount
+    * averge_price: the averge price that 1 buy asset order would end up costing on this sell_amount
     * max_bid: the max bid is what would be required to bid on the asset to end up with the amount you are asking for
-    * status: return "success" or error or "not_liquid" depending on results of search, not_liquid means there are not that many open orders for the buy_asset
+    * status: return "success" or "error" or "not_liquid" depending on results of search, not_liquid means there are not that many open orders for the buy_asset
+    * total_amount: the total number of buy asset shares seen on the books at this time with these search params
+    * amount_available: if status returns "not_liquid" this returns the total number of buy asset shares available on the books
-    * amount_available: if the present orders on the order book don't cover what you are looking to sell in sell_amount, this will return the quantity you can buy
+    * max_sell_amount: if status returns "not_liquid" then this will return showing the max amount of sell asset you can sell to buy all available buy asset

   * example input:
- {"action":"get_market_price" , "sell_asset":"BBB","sell_amount":4,  "buy_asset":"AAA"}
+{"action":"get_market_price","sell_asset":"BBB","sell_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","buy_asset":"AAA","buy_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","sell_amount":"10","sellerid":"GCL2C4ESE5PQ6GHGQUYVJ2EFH42FEHCN4LOAWYZTKTVEBCZ2GSQD66T4"}

   * example returns:
- {"action":"get_market_price","buy_asset":"AAA","sell_asset":"BBB","averge_price":2.25,"max_bid":3.0,"amount":4,"status":"success"}
- {"action":"get_market_price","buy_asset":"AAA","sell_asset":"BBB","averge_price":3.3,"max_bid":5.0,"amount":400,"amount_available":10.0,"status":"not_liquid"}
+{"action":"get_market_price","buy_asset":"AAA","sell_asset":"BBB","averge_price":3.5999999880000004,"max_bid":5.0,"amount":10.0,"total_amount":5.3333334,"status":"success"} {"action":"get_market_price","buy_asset":"AAA","sell_asset":"BBB","averge_price":4.1249999859375,"max_bid":5.0,"amount":24.0,"amount_available":5.3333334,"max_sell_amount":22.000000200000002,"status":"not_liquid"}

 ##version: return the version git hash of stellar-utility and the stellar-core that it is operating
   * Values sent: